 Something’s contaminating my well from the surface” so you’re at risk for other more horrible things like parasites or e-coli.
 So they just use coliform bacteria as a sort of a signal or a flag to say “Hmm this is a problem, we need to figure out what’s going on here” and often when they, when you do coliform bacteria, they often tests for e-coli too to see if it’s fecal matter.
 And coliform bacteria is one of the most common contaminants actually found in private water systems.

-So coliform is a common problem in wells and a lot of times it’s their, maybe the well was serviced, was worked on but they didn’t shock chlorinate it, they didn’t sanitize it correctly when they were done or the top of the well is cracked, there’s plug missing or a wire nut or something’s loose on top of the you know, conduit or some of these loose on top of the well head and allowing critters to usually be seen, earwigs even cause problem with you know, coliform bacteria being positive.
+So coliform is a common problem in wells and a lot of times it’s there, maybe the well was serviced, was worked on but they didn’t shock chlorinate it, they didn’t sanitize it correctly when they were done, or the top of the well is cracked, there’s a plug missing or a wire nut or something’s loose on top of the you know, conduit or some of these loose on top of the well head and allowing critters to usually enter, earwigs even cause problem with you know, coliform bacteria being positive.
 So it’s something to definitely test for, it’s a common thing.

 Testing for Nitrates